-Dentists confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide.
-These included referring patients with suspected oral cancer under the national two week wait arrangements.
+The staff confirmed they referred patients to a range of specialists in primary and secondary care if they needed treatment the practice did not provide including referrals for general anaesthetic if they patient could not be treated with sedation.
+These also included referring patients with suspected oral cancer under the national two week wait arrangements.
 This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.
 The practice monitored urgent referrals to make sure they were dealt with promptly.